 This work was supported by grants from NIH to C.A.P.
 (AG034453), to EED (AG043721), and to C.A.P. and J.J.M.
 (AR060701).

 Jackson, Janna R.; Kirby, Tyler J.; Fry, Christopher S.; Cooper, Robin L.; McCarthy, John J.; Peterson, Charlotte A.; and Dupont-Versteegden, Esther E., "Reduced Voluntary Running Performance is Associated with Impaired Coordination as a Result of Muscle Satellite Cell Depletion in Adult Mice" (2015).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 60.

 Additional file 1: The peak rate of wheel rotation was significantly lower in satellite cell-depleted animals.